-- Active Surveillance – Prostate: All Active Surveillance patients will receive a phone call from the Urologist 4-6 weeks after their original appointment date.
+- Active Surveillance – Prostate: All Active Surveillance patients will have an appointment mailed out to them.
+On the day of the appointment, they will receive a phone call from their urologist.
 At this time we are still asking that you repeat lab work for this appointment.

 - Clinic for Advanced Metastatic Prostate Cancer (CAMP): Patients will receive a letter in the mail with the upcoming details of the appointment.
-These clinics will be held at Calgary’s Prostate Cancer Centre.
+These clinics will be held at Calgary Prostate Cancer Centre.

-- Bone Health: This clinic is currently closed.
+- Bone Health: This clinic is currently being offered remotely.

 - Biopsy: EFW will be providing biopsies at PCC as determined by the urologists.
 If you have recently been scheduled for a biopsy, please ensure that you follow social distancing rules while attending your appointment.